Tips to Form an Under the Will Trust

 It clearly identifies an ownership interest under the terms of a will as opposed to a revocable or irrevocable living trust.
 It indicates that another document, the will, exists to explain the specifications of the interest.

 Types of Under the Will of Trusts

 Below are two circumstances under which you might encounter a UWO designation:

 1. A trust agreement might read, "Jane Doe Credit Shelter Trust UWO John Doe."

 This refers to the "B" Trust of an AB trust estate plan which has been established for the benefit of Jane Doe under the terms of John Doe's last will and testament.
-It indicates that the shelter trust exists because of the terms of John's will.
+It indicates a shelter trust exists because of the terms of John's will.

-- Another example is "Jane Doe Generation-Skipping Trust u/w/o John Doe."
-It refers to a trust that is exempt from generation-skipping transfer taxes, established for the benefit of Jane Doe under the terms of John Doe's last will and testament.
+This refers to a trust exempt from generation-skipping transfer taxes, established for the benefit of Jane Doe under the terms of John Doe's last will and testament.

-The trust does not exist until the executor or personal representative of his estate forms it according to the wishes contained in his will.
-The assets are still subject to probate, which is avoided when a decedent's property is placed within a living trust without this intermediate step.
+The trust does not exist until the executor or personal representative of the estate forms it according to the wishes contained in their will.
+Assets are still subject to probate, which is avoided when a descendent's property is placed within a living trust without an intermediate step.
 Probate is required to transfer the property from the decedent's ownership into the ownership of the trust after his death.